Feyerabend/cc/ch07/sec7.7/README.md

 ### 13. Projects and Exercises

 These projects increase in difficulty.
-Each builds on concepts from previous.
+Each builds on concepts from previous in the book/repo.